 A win for developers: rewarded ads boost revenue and user engagement

 Developers love rewarded ads because they boost revenue and keep users engaged.
 These formats are designed to effectively monetize non-spending users, while protecting the core app experience.
-They tend to have a very high cost per thousand impressions (CPM) because of the unprecedented video completion and engagement rates.
+Rewarded video ads generate a very high revenue per thousand impressions (RPM) because of the unprecedented video completion and engagement rates.
 Additionally, rewarded ads generally increase user retention because users are enticed to spend more time on the app, thanks to the rewards.
 Finally, rewarded ads provide a great opportunity to implement a hybrid monetization model with in-app purchases (IAP).
 An increasing number of games that monetize with in-app purchases now implement rewarded ads as a complement to IAP.
 Rewards can serve as an introduction to premium features, so not only do users play longer, more of them may eventually become spenders.

 A win for advertisers: rewarded ads create valuable impressions

 Advertisers love rewarded ads because they receive higher user engagement than other ad formats, resulting in a higher return on ad spend (ROAS).
 The ads are opt-in, and users often watch them until the end because of the rewards.
 As a result, performance advertisers see higher conversion rates and brand advertisers have increased brand awareness and recall.

 Developers using rewarded ads have seen a positive impact on both revenue and user engagement.
 Read on to learn how rewarded ads have increased value for developers like you.

 Increased advertising revenue